 30 Days: All Across Bolivia

 Those who have a full month to explore Bolivia will be able to enjoy a comprehensive tour of the country.
-If you’re just focusing on Bolivia and not planning to head to any of its neighbors, you’ll want to book round-trip flights to La Paz for this one.
+If you’re just focusing on Bolivia and not planning to head to any of its neighbours, you’ll want to book round-trip flights to La Paz for this one.

-After spending a few days taking in the sights and getting acclimated to the high altitude of La Paz, you’re ready to embark on one of Bolivia’s most epic adventures – climbing Huayana Potosi.
+After spending a few days taking in the sights and getting acclimated to the high altitude of La Paz, you’re ready to embark on one of Bolivia’s most epic adventures – climbing Huayna Potosi.
 Don’t worry if you’re not equipped with the proper gear, as it’s very easy to rent equipment in La Paz.

 Alternatively, you could catch a short flight from La Paz to Rurrenabaque, which is the jump-off point for Bolivian Amazon adventures.
 You’ll have the chance to spot a lot of wildlife, go fishing, and stay in remote villages.
 Just be warned that the mosquitoes are absolutely horrendous here, so it’s best to make sure you’ve had a Yellow Fever vaccination, stay covered up, and wear plenty of strong bug spray.